yzy0706/LEETCODE_1/TechSummary.md

    And whereas a class can extend only one abstract class, it can take advantage of multiple interfaces.

-5. Process means a program is in execution, whereas thread means a segment of a process.
+5. Process（进程） means a program is in execution, whereas thread（线程） means a segment of a process.
    A Process is not Lightweight, whereas Threads are Lightweight.
    A Process is mostly isolated, whereas Threads share memory.
    Process does not share data, and Threads share data with each other.